vichan-devel/vichan/README.md

 Demo
 --------
-Demo with the most updated version of [Vichan](https://vichan.27chan.org).
+Demo with the most updated version of [Vichan](https://demo.vichan.info).

+This version of vichan has admin, janitor, and moderator access on it, with the usernames being admin, mod, and janny respectfully and the password being password.
+This test instance resets hourly.

 1. PHP 8.1
 2. MySQL 5.7